kauereblin/learn/Principles/README.md

 Storage in both RAM and solid drive.
 Best for writes and good for reads.

+Cassandra, DynamoDB, MongoDB, ScyllaDB.

 #### Process

-Write data in RAM, save usign WAL.
+Write data in RAM, save using WAL.

-During periodic service or full RAM using B-Trees/AVL/Self-balanced tree O(1), the data is written to solid drive in Sorted Strings Tables (SSTables).
-O(log(N))
+During periodic service or full RAM (MemTable) using B-Trees/AVL/Self-balanced tree, with read O(1), the data is written to solid drive in Sorted Strings Tables (SSTables).
+Read is O(log(N))

-With more data insertions, the number of SSTable increase, to solve this, **Compaction** is used, comparing the most recent data and overwriting in the result SSTable.
-O(N)
+With more data insertions, the number of SSTable increase, to solve this, **Compaction** is used, comparing the most recent data and overwriting in the result SSTable, merging both.
+Read is O(N)

+#### Bloom Filter

+Probabilistic data structure that enables you to check if an element is present in a set using a very small memory space of a fixed size.
+Improving search in SSTables.

 ## Replication

 The data can be saved across different geographic regions to reduce the latency.

-- Synchronous: The user waits until the data is updated across all databases, prioritizing consistency adding delay to the application;
+- Synchronous: The user waits until the data is updated across all databases, prioritizing consistency adding delay to the application; (CA - Consistency / Availability)

 - Asynchronous: The other user can get the non-updated data.
+(AP - Availability / Partition Tolerance)

 #### Single-Leader Replication

-- Dont have write conflicts;
+- Don't have written conflicts;
 - Low throughput (data processed);
 - Single point of failure;